SaroshZDandoti/Text-Document-Classification/README.md

 Here is the link to the Dataset. https://www.kaggle.com/shivamkushwaha/bbc-full-text-document-classification

+1. Unzip the dataset.rar and place its contents in a folder named data.
-Open the notebook and run it.
+2. Open the notebook and run it.

 I have tried to explain the process as simple as possible.